Yoga brick: History

 B. K. S. Iyengar, who founded Iyengar Yoga in the 1970s, introduced the use of yoga props including bricks and straps to assist his students towards correct alignment in the asanas.
 He recommended that yoga bricks be similar in size to a house brick, 9 x 4.5 x 3 inches (22.5 x 11 x 7.5 cm) in size.
-Iyengar yoga institutions sell unbranded props such as bricks, belts, bolsters and blankets.
+Iyengar yoga institutions sell unbranded yoga bricks.

 Considerations

 Yoga bricks are manufactured in a variety of materials, sizes, and colours.
-Lydia Willgress, writing in The Independent, states that the key considerations are the hardness of the material, which influences the comfort and support they provide; size and weight; and appearance.
+Lydia Willgress, writing for The Independent, states that the key considerations are the hardness of the material, which influences the comfort and support they provide; size and weight; and appearance.
 Some brands, such as Lululemon, also provide "motivational messaging" on both the packaging and the actual block.

 Practitioners may choose to own only a single block, but some asanas require a block under each hand, or a stack of two blocks, so purchasing a set of two may be practical and economical on shipping costs.

 Materials

 The earliest yoga bricks were made of wood, providing excellent support and durability but relatively little comfort.
 They are hard, often heavy, expensive, and tend to become slippery when wet.
 These considerations led to the development of yoga bricks in other materials, and to the marketing of hollow wooden blocks, which are lighter but more costly and less durable.
 Woods used include hardwoods like birch and maple, and softwoods like pine; hardwood blocks are heavier (up to about 2.5 pounds or 1.1 kg) and more durable than those made of softwood.
 Lightweight wooden blocks made of balsa are available from some manufacturers.
 Bamboo blocks are durable, but relatively expensive.

 Cork is a natural material, making it an attractive choice for yoga practitioners concerned about ecological impact.
 It provides good grip, and since it is naturally waterproof, it usefully resists absorbing sweat.
-All the same, they do eventually absorb odours, and they also tend to crumble with use.
+All the same, it does eventually absorb odours, and it tends to crumble with use.

 Foam plastic or rubber blocks (often EVA foam) are lighter than cork, ranging between 200 and 400 grams (7 to 14 ounces), so are convenient to carry around, and they are often inexpensive, so they are widely used by yoga studios.
 Those of relatively soft foam are comfortable to sit on, but provide less support for other parts of the body as may be needed in the more advanced asanas.

 Manufacturers such as Manduka make recycled foam blocks, offering the combination of a light and strong prop with a low ecological impact.